-An application for an International Right (IR) must be based on an initial national application in one of the member countries (e.g. an EU trademark application or registration).
+An application for an International Right (IR) must be based on an initial national application in one of the member countries; for example, an EU or UK trademark application or registration.
 Applicants can opt to file their IR application at the same time as they make their national application or any time after (but within six months if they are to claim priority).

 As with national applications, brand owners need to indicate the class of goods and services to be covered by the trademark, but they must also designate the territories of interest.
 All administration and maintenance is dealt with centrally by WIPO, but each country designated results in a trademark that exists in its own right, in the same way as a national trademark application would.